 -

-This study examines the short-term beneficial effects of music listening on psychological and behavioral parameters in young children (aged 0 to 5 years) using a modified version of the Experience Sampling Method.
-Extensive literature has shown a wide array of effects of music listening on the human body, mind, and mood.
-Based on the rich evidence of the power of music listening, this study looks at how children’s moods and behaviors are altered when parents strategically design the home sonic environment.
-This study is a collaborative work with Dr. Beatriz Ilari, an Associate Professor of Music Teaching and Learning at University of Southern California.
-The pilot study was completed in 2020 and published in Frontiers in Psychology.
-A follow-up study was conducted in October 2021, in partnership with Music Together®, with 1,911 families in the U.S. and Canada, and data analysis is underway.
+This study examines the short-term effects of music listening on psychological and behavioral outcomes in young children (aged 0 to 5) using a modified version of the Experience Sampling Method (ESM).
+Extensive research has demonstrated the broad impact of music listening on the human body, mind, and mood.
+Building on the rich evidence of the power of music listening, this study explores how children’s moods and behaviors change when parents strategically shape the home sonic environment.
+This project is a collaborative effort with Dr. Beatriz Ilari (University of Southern California) and Dr. Peter Miksza (Indiana University).
+The pilot study, completed in 2020, was published in Frontiers in Psychology.
+A follow-up study, conducted in partnership with Music Together®, involved 1,911 families in the U.S. and Canada, and we are currently preparing the manuscript.

 Part of the study findings from the follow-up study have been presented at the following conferences: